zopefoundation/developer_docs/source/subversion-readonly-checkouts.rst

 A read-only `SVN mirror http://svn.zope.de <http://svn.zope.de>`_  that can be accessed through HTTP is provided by the `Deutschsprachige Zope User Group (DZUG) <http://www.zope.de>`_.
+Using the SVN mirror over HTTP is convinient if you are behind a firewall.
+Note that some Zope modules reference to other parts of the repository through svn:externals using the ``svn://`` protocol.
+You will not be able to check out such modules correctly - in fact you may encounter timeouts.